What you'll study

 Link theoretical knowledge with fundamental nursing skills in a safe clinical simulation environment giving you a firm grounding in preparation for clinical practice.

-Get your first taste of working in a healthcare environment with the support of a mentor.
-It allows you to start developing your knowledge and apply it in practice.
+Get your first taste of working in a healthcare environment with the support of a practice supervisor and practice assessor.
+Participate in people’s care with support and guidance from others.

 Second year modules

 Consolidate your clinical skills in a clinical simulation environment and extend and apply your knowledge of life and social sciences to nursing practice.

 Explore how nurses work within multidisciplinary teams, with patients and service users and their supporters to deliver safe, effective, meaningful care.

 Be an active participant in care under the guidance and supervision of practice supervisors and assessors.